ctdean/clojure-launch/README.md

         --eval $PROJECT_STARTUP

 This will create the classpath as before and then run a clojure repl under screen.
+All done under the given user.
 It will also require the given namespace and eval the startup code.
+There is a sample init file in this directory.

 -- Chris Dean ctdean@sokitomi.com